 The next destination is the Himalaya Mountains!
 After Shigatse, you will start climbing over some high passes, including the Gyatso La, which offer sweeping views of the world's highest mountain range.
 You will continue on through remote villages to the North Face Everest Base Camp...face to face with the highest mountain on the planet!

 But wait...there is more!
 After watching the sunrise over Mt.
 Everest, you will continue driving through the Himalaya towards Nepal.
 In the village of Old Tingri, there is a fantastic panoramic view of the Himalaya, including Cho Oyu (6th highest peak) and Mt.
 Everest.
-Next, you will cross over the Thong La Pass, which has a breathtaking view of Shisha Pangma, the 14th highest peak in the world.
+Next, you will travel along the shores of the stunning lake of Peiku Tso, surrounded by the Himalaya Mountains

 For more details on this journey, send us an email at: email@example.com